CSpanias/cspanias.github.io/_posts/2023-12-08-PicoCTF - Cookies.md

 ![](0_snickerdoodle.png)

 We have a cookie called `name` set to value `0`.
-Sending requests with different cookie values results to different responses, including the flag:
+Playing around with different cookie values results to different responses, including the flag:

 ![](1_choc.png)